NYUAD-CRC/crc-docs/source/hpc/software/matlab_parallel.rst

 Furthermore, your fairshare value is decreased in proportion to the requested resources.

 .. tip::
-    More the number of matlab workers, more are chances of overhead and hence reduced speedup.
+    More the number of matlab workers, more are the chances of overhead and hence reduced speedup.
     If you have a matlab code with independent computations, then :doc:`Job arrays </hpc/jobs/job_array>` and :doc:`Parallel Job Array </hpc/jobs/parallel_job_array>`
     are one of the most easiest and efficient ways of parallelizing